Can I make a misdiagnosis compensation claim?

 Our medical negligence experts are on hand to talk through your case and provide free, no-obligation legal advice.

 Frequently asked questions about making a misdiagnosis claim

-There are many conditions and illnesses that can be misdiagnosed by a medical professional.
-Some of these include:
+There are many conditions and illnesses that can be misdiagnosed by medical professionals.

 - Heart attacks